 Wet Specimens 331; Dry specimens 150; Wax Models 5; Poisons 140; Charts 105; Photographs 662; Models 5; Slides 20; Weapons; 50 Portraits 5; Case history photographs 6; X-rays 144 & Bones 671.

 Located at basement with external entry and internal entry consisting of 1000 sq. meters of well lighted ventilated and having properly equipped instruments is used for storing dead bodies, carrying out regular autopsy work with student demonstration as needed.
 At any given time, adequate cold storage for dead bodies, four operating tables and adequate waiting area for police and relatives are there.
 Side labs for screening for alcohol and pesticides are provided.
 We carry out embalming and storage of dead bodies also.
-Total autopsies in year 2011 is 193, in 2012 is 233, in 2013 is 251, in 2014 is 291, in 2015 is 274, in 2016 is 264, in 2017 is 333, in 2018 is 443, in 2019 is 485, in 2020 is 487, in 2021 is 401, in 2022 is 372, in 2023 is 384 in 2024 is 178 till date (may end).
+Total autopsies in year 2011 is 193, in 2012 is 233, in 2013 is 251, in 2014 is 291, in 2015 is 274, in 2016 is 264, in 2017 is 333, in 2018 is 443, in 2019 is 485, in 2020 is 487, in 2021 is 401, in 2022 is 372, in 2023 is 384 in 2024 is 426 and in 2025 is 103 till date (March end).

 Participation in world patient safety week conducted during the period 17 Sep to 25 September 2023 for the 3rd year students.